libstackshell/GFX/README.md

 # GFX
-Plugins to draw on windows Forms
+Plugin to draw on windows Forms

 ```Javascript
 var running;